A topic from the subject of Quantum Chemistry in Chemistry.

 Materials:

-* Barrier (made of a thin sheet of paper or metal)
+• Barrier (made of a thin sheet of metal foil)

 Procedure:

-1. Set up the electron diffraction apparatus with the electron source facing the barrier.
+1. Set up the electron diffraction apparatus with the electron source facing the metal grid.

-2. Place the fluorescent screen behind the barrier.
+2. Place the fluorescent screen behind the grid.

-3. Turn on the electron source and observe the diffraction pattern on the fluorescent screen.
+3. Turn on the electron source and observe the diffraction pattern (a series of concentric rings) on the fluorescent screen.
+This demonstrates the wave nature of electrons.

 Significance: